Skip to content

 Text: Paul Hofman

-Foto: Remon van den Kommer
+Photo: Remon van den Kommer

 Video: Paradox Productions

-Without a doubt, she is the Pride ambassador with the most outspoken views.
-Linda de Munck (27) is a jack-of-all-trades: she is a presenter, writer and above all an influencer.
-With more than 42,000 followers, she is a figurehead and at the same time role model for many Bi(sexuals) within the LHBT-community.
+She is arguably the Pride ambassador with the most outspoken views.
+Linda de Munck (27) wears many hats: she is a presenter, writer and — above all — an influencer.
+With more than 42,000 followers she is a figurehead and role model for many bi(sexual) people within the LGBTQ+ community.
 Her mission?
-Make everything discussable.
-All taboos have to disappear, especially those concerning sex and bisexuality.
+“Make everything discussable.
+All taboos must go — especially those about sex and bisexuality.”

-On a sunny day in the middle of the Pijp area, we sat down with this flamboyant activist and feminist in heart and soul.
-Better: activist feminist.
-She is a hot-tempered woman who talks openly and honestly about subjects that are close to her heart.
-Topics: her ambassadorship, love, lust, life and her message.
+On a sunny day in the heart of De Pijp we sit down with this flamboyant activist and feminist to the core.
+‘Better: an activist feminist.’
+She talks freely and honestly about the issues closest to her.
+Topics include her ambassadorship, love, desire, life and her message.

-It turns out to be a bull’s-eye.
-Gradually I have grown in terms of the number of followers on Instagram.
-I have about 42,000 now’, it sounds proud.
-Many of them have an LHBT-background.
-Not surprising that by breaking taboos she becomes popular and a much sought-after speaker and opinion guest.
-I noticed that I could earn money with it.
-That’s how I became an entrepreneur by accident.
+It proved a hit.
+‘Gradually I grew my follower numbers on Instagram.
+I’ve got about 42,000 now,’ she says proudly.
+Many of them have an LGBTQ+ background.
+It’s no surprise that by breaking taboos she became popular and a sought-after speaker and commentator.
+‘I realised I could make money from it.
+That’s how I accidentally became an entrepreneur.’

-Armpit hair and make-up
+Armpit hair and makeup

-As an influencer, she is in a position like no other to bring up topics relating to sex.
-I do that in a natural and respectful way without being vulgar.
-About herself, Linda says she likes armpit hair and also mascara.
+As an influencer she can make topics around sex discussable like no one else.
+‘I do it in a natural and respectful way without being crude.’
+About herself Linda says she likes armpit hair and also mascara.
 Strange?
-No way, it’s my own choice and I won’t let anyone dictate it to me.
-Rebellious type: that describes her best.
-If everyone says yes, I am the one who says no’.
-She doesn’t like stereotypes.
+No way — it’s my choice and I won’t let anyone impose on me.
+She’s a rebellious type: that describes her best.
+‘If everyone says yes, I’m the one who says no.’ She has no time for stereotypes.

-She was nineteen when she came out of the closet as a bisexual.
-I thought about it carefully.
-I struggled with it, but I didn’t need to.
-With my family and friends it was no problem at all.
-I wanted to share my coming out with others through my social media.
-People can learn from my own experiences.
+She was nineteen when she came out as bisexual.
+‘I thought about it carefully.
+I struggled with it, but it wasn’t necessary.
+For my family and friends it wasn’t a problem at all.
+I wanted to share my coming out with others via my social media.
+From people can learn from my own experiences.’

-There is so much more possible in the area of sexuality.
-It is a big part of your identity.
-The taboo on this and on being bi should really be broken.
-As a woman, you have to be able to make your own choices, not only in terms of beauty but also in terms of sexuality.
-The older she gets, the better she gets to know herself. ‘
+‘There is so much more possible when it comes to sexuality.
+It’s a big part of your identity.
+That taboo around it and around being bi must really be broken.
+As a woman you should be able to make your own choices — not just about beauty but also about sexuality.’
+The older she gets, the better she gets to know herself.

-The theme My Gender, My Pride could have been Linda’s own idea, she laughs.
-I do link everything to my womanhood.
-But gender is fluid, I am proud of who I am.
+She laughs that she could have invented the theme My Gender, My Pride herself.
+‘I connect almost everything to my womanhood.
+But gender is fluid — I’m proud of who I am.’

-As an ambassador, she is going to make a difference, that much is certain.
+As an ambassador she will make a difference, that’s for sure.
 Her message?
-I do many things that are not seen as feminine.
-I am cheeky, tough, don’t wear a bra and make-up.
-Beauty things are wasted on me.
-I want to show a more diverse image of femininity.
-At the last minute she tells us that she will celebrate Pride 2022 and fight at the same time.
-For acceptance and against the ignorance of many people about bisexuality.
-And she emphasises: ‘Don’t be afraid of the opinion of others.
+‘I do a lot of things that aren’t seen as feminine.
+I’m bold, tough, don’t wear a bra and I wear makeup.
+Beauty stuff isn’t really for me.
+I want to show a more diverse image of womanhood.’
+She reveals at the last moment that she will celebrate Pride 2022 while also fighting — for acceptance and against the ignorance many people have about bisexuality.
+And she stresses: ‘Don’t be afraid of what others think.
 Stand up for yourself.
-I had to learn to be self-assured.
-However you look at it, Pride is still very much needed.
+I had to learn that self-confidence too.
+No matter how you look at it, Pride is still very much needed.’

 Pride ambassador since 2022